Prathmesh-S/Health-Hive/README.md

 How we built it: Our team created an entire prototype of Health Hive on Figma.
 Then, using Convex and Clerk, we created a [demo website](https://3400-129-170-194-144.ngrok-free.app/).
 Clerk would normally make a local website, but using Ngrok, we were able to make it public.
 From this demo website, we redirect the user to our [modern website](https://rust-whale-ams4.squarespace.com/), filled with information and resources for the user.
 This website uses a custom DropBox code injection to accept medical files from the user that can be saved to the cloud for safe-keeping.
 In addition, our team integrated a custom Facebook Messenger Chatbox that can communicate with the User and answer their questions.

+Obstacles: For our website, we had to code-inject a Dropbox extension to accept files from a user.
+In addition, to make our website accessible and easy to use, we code-injected a Facebook Messenger chatbot that can communicate with the user live!

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 Inspiration: